The $v^{1/3}_{3}/v^{1/2}_{2}$ ratio in PbAu collisions at $\sqrt{s_{\mathrm{NN}}} = $ 17.3 GeV: a hint of a hydrodynamic behavior: Analysis and results

 Figure~\ref{fig:2} displays the HBT-corrected $v_{2}$ values of negative pions for two centrality classes in PbAu collisions at $\sqrt{s_{\mathrm{NN}}} = $ 17.3~GeV.
 The $v_{2}$ values of negative pions are taken from~\cite{CERES:2012hbp} and rebinned.
 In the same figure results from a hybrid model~\cite{Karpenko:2015xea} combining the vHLLE viscous hydrosolver~\cite{Karpenko:2013wva} with the hadronic transport model SMASH~\cite{SMASH:2016zqf} are plotted.
+The $v_{n}$ coefficients are calculated using the event-plane method.
 The centrality ranges for the hydrodynamic calculation are comparable with the experimental ones.
-The model predictions are calculated for charged hadrons $-1 < \eta < 1$ that is close to the experimental acceptance.
+The model predictions are calculated for negative pions within $-1 < \eta < 1$ that is close to the experimental acceptance.
 The value of the specific viscosity used in the vHLLE model is 0.15.
 For $p_{\mathrm{T}}$ above about 0.6 GeV/c, in both centrality classes the hydrodynamic prediction overestimates the data.
+The SMASH model data are analyzed using the same event-plane method as in the case of the SMASH-vHLLE model, as well as the same acceptance.
+In difference to SMASH-vHLLE, the SMASH model alone predicts that $v_{2}$ is somewhat below the experimental data for $p_{\mathrm{T}} <$ 1 GeV/c.
+At high $p_{\mathrm{T}}$, due to the limited statistics in the simulations, $v_{2}$ fluctuates a lot.

 Figure~\ref{fig:3} shows the HBT corrected $v_{3}$ values of negative pions for the same two centrality classes in PbAu collisions at $\sqrt{s_{\mathrm{NN}}} = $ 17.3~GeV.
 The $v_{3}$ values of negative pions are taken from~\cite{CERESNA45:2016rra}.
 As in Fig.~\ref{fig:2}, the results obtained from the above mentioned hybrid model are plotted together with the experimental data.
 In contrast to the case of the elliptic flow, the hydrodynamic calculations are in a good agreement with the data also for $p_{\mathrm{T}}$ above about 0.8 GeV/c.
 For $p_{\mathrm{T}} <$ 0.8 GeV/c, data tend to be above the hydrodynamic prediction for both centrality classes.
+In difference to the SMASH-vHLLE and the experimental results, the SMASH model alone gives small but negative $v_{3}$ that prevents calculation of the ratio $v^{1/3}_{3}/v^{1/2}_{2}$ \footnote{For clarity of the figure, the points for $v_{3}$ values for both centrality bins at $p_{\mathrm{T}} = $ 1.9~GeV/c are not included in the figure.
+Their values are -0.158$\pm$0.048 and -0.142$\pm$0.053 for $\langle \sigma/\sigma_{geo} \rangle$ = 9.8\% and $\langle \sigma/\sigma_{geo} \rangle$ = 2.4\% respectively.}.
+So, a positive $v_{3}$ is obtained only in a combination of hydrodynamics vHLLE calculations and the SMASH model (SMASH-vHLLE).
+A long hydrodynamic evolution of the QGP dominates the collision dynamics.